TristanCM347/DNS_Resolver/README.md

 ## Important Note

 Before executing the commands, ensure all required dependencies are installed and the files are appropriately compiled.
+Also make sure Resolver is running before intiating Client requests.

 ## References